JESS Arabian Ranches, Jumeirah English Speaking School, Arabian Ranches – The Review

 • Arabic course provision does not match the standards of other core areas, a universal weakness of British schools.

-JESS Arabian Ranches review, Updated June 2017
+JESS Arabian Ranches review, Updated July 2017 IB Results

 The best Mathematics teachers, for instance, are often those who didn’t get first class honours but who got thirds, struggled all the way, but can empathise strongly with the struggle of children who take time to understand key concepts.”
 Mark Steed, Director of JESS Arabian Ranches.